Zhong

 battery, such as a lithium ion battery.
 In assembling such an

-were made, which contain 70 wt % active material (LiCoO 2for
+electrodes were made, which contain 70 wt % active material

-cathode and graphite for anode), 10 wt % carbon black powders as
+(LiCoO 2for cathode and graphite for anode), 10 wt % carbon

-conductor, 20 wt % polyvinylidene fluoride (PVDF) binder and
+black powders as conductor, 20 wt % polyvinylidene fluoride

-N-methyl-2-pyrrolidone (Sigma Aldrich) as the solvent.
-Then the
+(PVDF) binder and N-methyl-2-pyrrolidone (Sigma Aldrich) as the

-slurries were cast onto the current collectors (Al foil for
+solvent.
+Then the slurries were cast onto the current collectors

-cathode and Cu foil for anode) respectively with a uniform
+(Al foil for cathode and Cu foil for anode) respectively with a

-for the battery assembly.
-The cathode and anode electrodes were
+cells were used for the battery assembly.
+The cathode and anode

-stacked with a piece of polyethylene (PE) separator (MTI
+electrodes were stacked with a piece of polyethylene (PE)

-Corporation) in between.
-After the system was filled with
+separator (MTI Corporation) in between.
+After the system was

 410includes a first rigid substrate 412to which a conductive